The main lender-side players involved in financing the acquisition of Irish targets are domestic and international banks and debt funds.

 Senior loans are the most common type of debt finance used in the acquisition of Irish companies.
 Senior loans can be secured or unsecured, although they will typically be secured unless the borrower is a strong credit.
 Senior loans may be provided by banks, direct lenders and institutional investors.
 The senior component of an acquisition financing may be comprised of some or all of the following:

 As noted above in 1.1 Major Lender-side Players, unitranche debt, which combines features of both mezzanine and senior debt, has also been used in recent Irish acquisition financings.
-This will typically be combined with a revolving credit facility, which will rank super-senior to the unitrache facility.
+This will typically be combined with a revolving credit facility (usually provided by a bank), which will rank super-senior to the unitrache facility.

 PIK loans have not been a typical feature of acquisition financings in Ireland in recent years.